quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/fixed_filling.md

 spectral evaluation.

 Accuracy-controlled periodic integration solves the filling on each new grid.
-Coarse/fine and shifted-grid comparisons are all evaluated at that grid's same returned chemical potential.
+Coarse/fine comparisons are evaluated at that grid's same returned chemical potential, without additional shifted grids.
 Simplex integration reuses its native spectral mesh through charge and density refinement.

 ## Interpreting results